Louchaofeng/IDL-PPBopt/README.md

 ## Installation
 Using conda:

-clone that repo.
+1- Clone that repo. <br>
-run the follwing command on the terminal inside the repo folder: `conda env create -f environment.yml`
+2- Run the follwing command on the terminal inside the repo folder: `conda env create -f environment.yml`<br>

+To activate the conda environment run that command: `conda activate IDL_PPBopt_cuda`<br>

 ## Model
 The iPPB model was trained with AttentiveFP algorithm and saved in the "saved_models" file.